WeShap: Weak Supervision Source Evaluation with Shapley Values: Our Method

 \end{theorem}

-\begin{proof} Consider all permutations of LFs that producing weak labels on $(x,y)$.
-In a permutation where there are $i$ correct LFs and $j$ incorrect LFs before $\lambda$, the marginal utility of $\lambda$ is $\psi(i,j)$.
-The number of permutations with $i$ correct LFs and $j$ incorrect LFs before $\lambda$ is $\binom{p-1}{i}\binom{w}{j}(i+j)!(p+w-1-i-j)!$, as we need to select $i$ correct LFs from the other $p-1$ correct LFs, $j$ incorrect LFs from the $w$ incorrect LFs, and consider the order of LFs before and after $\lambda$.
+\begin{proof} Consider all permutations of LFs that produce weak labels on $(x,y)$.
+In a permutation with $i$ correct LFs and $j$ incorrect LFs before $\lambda$, the marginal utility of $\lambda$ is $\psi(i,j)$.
+The number of permutations with $i$ correct LFs and $j$ incorrect LFs before $\lambda$ is $\binom{p-1}{i}\binom{w}{j}(i+j)!(p+w-1-i-j)!$, as we need to select $i$ correct LFs from the other $p-1$ correct LFs, $j$ incorrect LFs from the $w$ incorrect LFs, and consider the order of LFs in the permutation.
 Following the definition of Shapley value in Equation \ref{eq:shap1}, the Shapley value of $\lambda$ in $\mathcal{G}$ is